Book here

 In previous blogs, we saw that Isla Contoy is a bird sanctuary, turtle nesting area, and Ramsar site.
 In short, it is an area of great importance for the natural balance of the Mexican Caribbean.
 However, despite all the efforts made on the island, the number of many species of plants and animals is decreasing.

-One of the most important actions to help preserve these species is to inform, that's why we will tell you about the 6 endangered species that inhabit Isla Contoy.
+One of the most important actions to help preserve these species is to inform; that's why we will tell you about the six endangered species that inhabit Isla Contoy.

 Risk categories

-These are species that could become endangered and actions are being carried out for the recovery and conservation of the populations.
+These species could become endangered, and actions are being carried out to recover and conserve the populations.

 Sea Cucumber